 What is crack cocaine?

-Drug dealers frequently add various cutting agents during production to increase volume and profits.
+Drug dealers frequently add various cutting agents during production to increase volume and their profits.
 These additives include:

 - Sugar or caffeine to mimic purity